-Teacher demonstrates thorough knowledge of students' backgrounds, skills, and interests, and uses this knowledge to plan for individual student learning.
+The teacher actively seeks knowledge of students' backgrounds, cultures, skills, language proficiency, interests, and special needs from a variety of sources, and attains this knowledge for individual students.

 Students are given learning opportunities and corresponding assessments that coincide with with the individual student(s) learning styles, classroom needs, and other outlying accessibility factors (like technology access, etc.) as learned within "A Passion for Progress".
 All this is executed in a student-centered system that is purposely crafted and implemented by the educator, carefully following student needs, struggles, and even objections.